abcdesktopio/webModules/README.md

 ## Update and custom front end image

 ### Requirements
-- docker command lien to build new image
+- `docker` command line to build new image
+- `kubectl` to apply new yaml file

 ### Clone default webmodules